Total loss in the case of partial retirement, working time accounts and pension commitments

 also any disbursement “in the case of security”, because then the trustee knows that other creditors “by his instruction disbursements to by CTA contractual

 preferred employees” are disadvantaged.
 Such assignments to fiduciaries prove to be unconscionable from the outset.

 Beneficiaries of the trust agreement and trustee are jointly and severally liable

 In its second guiding principle, the BGH states: “A disinterested trustee who pays out the debtor’s money obtained in a contestable manner to the debtor’s creditor in accordance with instructions is obliged to pay compensation for the value, (recently) without being able to invoke a lapse of enrichment.”
 The pension beneficiary benefiting from the trust model is liable to the insolvency administrator as a joint and several debtor – since he was unlawfully given preferential satisfaction as a creditor – and the trustee.
 In the internal relationship, the pension beneficiary is liable to the trustee.

 If a group CTA trustee has to “pay twice” after the funds are paid to the employee, the trust assets of the other employers/trustees are also put at risk of misappropriation or enforcement.
-The remaining employers/ trustors will feel deceived in retrospect about the content of the purported security provided by CTA/ Trust.
+The remaining employers/trustees will feel deceived in retrospect about the content of the purported security provided by CTA/trustee.
 This is because if the CTA trustee then becomes insolvent itself, even the solvent employers/trustees regularly expect only a “bankruptcy rate” when it comes to the return of their trust assets.

 BGH 2012: Even a trustee acting in good faith is liable alongside beneficiaries from the commencement of proceedings